 This handout explains what the Spec language is for, how to use it effectively, and how it differs from a programming language like C, Pascal, Clu, Java, or Scheme.
 Spec is very different from these languages, but it is also much simpler.
 Its meaning is clearer and Spec programs are more succinct and less burdened with trivial details.
 The handout also introduces the main constructs that are likely to be unfamiliar to a programmer.
 You will probably find it worthwhile to read it over more than once, until those constructs are familiar.
+Don't miss the one-page summary of spec at the end.
+The handout also has an index.

 Spec is a language for writing precise descriptions of digital systems, both sequential and concurrent.
-In Spec you can write something that differs from a practical implementation (for instance, one written in C) only in minor details of syntax.
+In Spec you can write something that differs from practical code (for instance, code written in C) only in minor details of syntax.
 This sort of thing is usually called a program.
 Or you can write a very high level description of the behavior of a system, usually called a specification.
 A good specification is almost always quite different from a good program.
 You can use Spec to write either one, but not the same style of Spec.
 The flexibility of the language means that you need to know the purpose of your Spec in order to write it well.